run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 Log in to `<company-name>.run.ai/dashboards/now`.

 * Verify that all metrics in the overview dashboard are showing.
-Specifically the list of nodes and the numeric indicators
+* Verify that all metrics are showing in the Nodes view.
 * Go to __Projects__ and create a new Project.
 Find the new Project using the CLI command: `runai list projects`